Danish sickness benefit

 You can read more (in Danish) at borger.dk.

-As a student, you do not generally have the right to sickness benefit unless you have earned the right through working.
+As a student, you do not generally have the right to sickness benefit unless you have earned the right to this through paid employment.

-If you receive a Danish study grant (SU) for a higher education programme, you can apply for a supplement to your monthly student grant (SU-klip).
+If you are receiving a Danish study grant (SU) for a programme of higher education, you can apply for a supplement to your monthly student grant (‘SU-klip’).

-If you receive a grant from another Nordic country, you should contact the agency responsible for paying it for further information.
+If you are receiving a student grant from another Nordic country, you should contact the authority responsible for paying this for further information.

 The following applies to employees.
 If you are self-employed or unemployed, you can read more at borger.dk.

-Unless otherwise specified by your employer in a staff notice or the like, you must notify the employer that you are ill as soon as possible and no later than two hours after you were due to start work.
+Unless otherwise specified by your employer in a staff notice or the like, you must notify your employer as soon as possible that you are ill, and no later than two hours after you were due to start work.

-If you are absent from work due to illness, your sickness benefit is paid by your employer and/or the local authority.
+If you are absent from work due to illness, your sickness benefit is paid by your employer and/or the municipality.

-If you do not receive full pay from your employer when ill, then the employer must pay you sickness benefit for the first 30 calendar days.
+If you do not receive full pay from your employer while you are ill, then the employer must pay you sickness benefit for the first 30 calendar days.
 However, this only applies if you have worked for the employer for a certain period of time.
 You can read more about this at borger.dk.

-If you do not have the right to either full pay or sickness benefit from your employer, you can apply for sickness benefit from your local authority.
+If you do not have the right to either full pay or sickness benefit from your employer, you can apply for sickness benefit from your local municipality.

 If you are an employee, you can generally receive sickness benefit for a maximum of 22 weeks within a nine-month period.
 Before the end of the 22 weeks, the municipality will reassess your situation and decide whether it is possible to extend your sickness benefit period.

-You can read more about the conditions at borger.dk.
+You can read more about the relevant conditions for employees, the self-employed and the unemployed at borger.dk.

 Interview after four weeks of illness

-If your illness is expected to last more than eight weeks, you are required to participate in a follow-up programme with your local authority.
+If your illness is expected to last more than eight weeks, you are required to participate in a follow-up programme with your local municipality.

 Job assessment process after 22 weeks

-If the local authority decides not to extend your sickness benefit after 22 weeks, but you are still unfit for work, you will be transferred to a job assessment process (jobafklaringsforløb).
-During the job assessment process, you will receive a resource allowance (ressourceforløbsydelse) irrespective of your financial status or whether you have a spouse/cohabiting partner.
-The process lasts up to two years, but the local authority may decide to sign you up for another one if you are still not fit for work.
+If the municipality decides not to extend your sickness benefit after 22 weeks, but you are still unfit for work, you will be transferred to a job assessment process (‘jobafklaringsforløb’).
+During the job assessment process, you will receive a resource allowance (‘ressourceforløbsydelse’) irrespective of your financial status or whether you have a spouse/cohabiting partner.
+The process lasts for up to two years, but the municipality may decide to sign you up for another one if you are still not fit for work.

 If you are partially incapacitated, you can receive reduced sickness benefit.
 In order to qualify for this, a doctor must assess that you can only work partially or that you need outpatient treatment.